taddison/tjaddison.com/_posts/2017-12-23-Visualising-stored-procedure-call-trees-with-SQLSpelunker.md

 Moving away from procedures only I'd love to extend this idea to report what tables/columns are being modified, though the way that gets visualised/interacted with is what I'm struggling with right now (is the question 'show me everything' or 'show me all procs in this chain which touch table foo/column bar?').

-## The longest proc I've seen so far
+## The longest/deepest proc I've seen so far

-Just for fun - curious to see what else is out there!
+Each line below represents a nested call to another proc all branching out from a single call.
+Curious to know what else is out there :)

 ![Namespace configuration](/assets/2017-12-23/ARatherLongProcedure.png)